Bitfarms Ltd. (BITF) Stock: A Look at the Analyst Recommendations

-compared to its average ratio and a 36-month beta value of 3.03.
-Analysts have mixed views on the stock, with 4 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+compared to its average ratio and a 36-month beta value of 3.01.

 Top 5 EV Tech Stocks to Buy for 2023